Please feel free to contact us if you have questions that are not addressed below.

 Can I retake a class to improve my GPA?

-You do have the option to repeat an individual course at UMass Dartmouth to attempt to increase your cumulative grade point average.
+You have the option to repeat an individual course at UMass Dartmouth to attempt to increase your cumulative grade point average.